Second-Year Transitional Experience Program (STEP)

 PERSONALIZED SUPPORT & ADVISING:

-Current Sophomore/Second-Year Students Should Join STEP by applying here
+Students who are Sophomore/Second-Year Students during the 2018-2019 academic year should Join STEP by applying here